Stephen Toope at TRC (video)

 As it neared the completion of its mandate, the Truth and Reconciliation Commission of Canada issued a request for proposals to establish a National Research Centre to be a repository for its records.
 After much discussion, UBC supported the successful bid of the University of Manitoba to locate the national centre in Winnipeg, with the understanding that UBC would pursue the possibility of establishing a west coast affiliate Centre on its Vancouver campus.
 When the TRC conducted its final west coast National Event in September 2013, UBC suspended classes for a day and many students and faculty attended the event and, at the end of the day, heard UBC President Stephen Toope announce the university’s intention (see video above).

-In its June 2016 meeting the UBC Board of Governors approved the Indian Residential School History and Dialogue Centre (IRSC) for construction.
-Construction is now underway, with a formal announcement to be made on 12 September 2016.
+In its June 2016 meeting the UBC Board of Governors approved the Indian Residential School History and Dialogue Centre (IRSC) for construction, and on September 12, 2016, President Santa Ono announced the start of construction.

 RELATED: View the Live Broadcast of the announcement.

-The Centre is being built with several purposes in mind.
+The Centre has been built with several purposes in mind.
 One is to provide a more accessible place on the west coast for former students and survivors, their families and communities to access their records and other historical material that the TRC and others have gathered, and to have a place to discuss their experiences, the history, and its effects and implications.

 Another purpose is to provide public information for UBC students and students from other universities and schools, and for visitors who will visit the Centre in person or online.
 It is still very much the case that many students, and most Canadians and other visitors, have had access to no real information about Indigenous people or the history of the interactions that have shaped our country.
 We have consistently found, however, that even with introductory information about the residential schools and associated matters, students and others are in a much better position to think about their relationships with Indigenous people and the issues that define our country (see this video).
 There is little question that the deficit in our shared knowledge is an impediment to many necessary conversations and negotiations, and to the progress of our society.
 With more complete knowledge of history, far more adequate address of contemporary issues is possible.